How To Draft A Circle Skirt Pattern Step-by-step

 To sew a circle skirt, you do not need to buy a specific pattern.
 You can draw a pattern of any circle skirt type completely yourself based on your body measurements.
 This way the skirt will fit perfectly.
 To get all the information you need to draw the pattern, please use the pattern calculator below.

-Skirt fullness of individual circle skirts
+Fullness of individual skirts

 The quarter circle skirt has the smallest fullness and has almost no flounce as is made of a small portion of the circle.
 On the other hand, a double circle skirt is constructed by sewing two full circles together, thus having the largest fullness and prominent flounces.
-In the images you can see some knee-length circle skirts.
+In the images you can see some knee-length skirts.
 On the very left a quarter circle skirt and on the very right a double circle skirt.

-Various types of knee-length circular skirts.
+Various types of circle skits.

 Skirt length

 You can decide to make the circle skirt any length you prefer.
 From a mini skirt, through knee length, to a full length.
 The skirt length together with the type of circular skirt affects fabric consumption.
 The longer and fuller skirt you decide to use, the more fabric you will need to sew the skirt.
 The circle skirt calculator also calculates fabric consumption for the selected circle skirt type and desired skirt length.
+Enter the length of your skirt for a customized circle skirt pattern.

 Use of seam and hem allowances